NeuralNotW0rk/sample-diffusion-kgui/README.md

 ### Backend

-cd to sample-diffusion-kgui, and make sure you have your sample-diffusion conda env active.
+cd to sample-diffusion-kgui and make sure you have your sample-diffusion conda env active.
 Then run:

 ```sh
 flask run